-- (VI) Candidates are prepared to participate in professional networks relevant to the education of individuals who are D/HH; - (VII) Candidates are prepared to provide families with information in an impartial manner to make informed choices regarding communication modes, philosophies, and educational options; and - (VIII) Candidates are prepared to prepare and assist team members to work with D/HH team members across a variety of service delivery models and instructional environments. - (b) The program shall prepare professionals who understand and apply principles of teaching reading and writing and who meet the following identified standards specified by the International Literacy Association, 2017.
+- (VI) Candidates are prepared to participate in professional networks relevant to the education of individuals who are D/HH; - (VII) Candidates are prepared to provide families with information in an impartial manner to make informed choices regarding communication modes, philosophies, and educational options; and - (VIII) Candidates are prepared to prepare and assist team members to work with D/HH team members across a variety of service delivery models and instructional environments. - (b) The program shall prepare professionals who understand and apply principles of teaching reading and writing and who meet the following identified standards for Special Education (P-12) programs specified in GaPSC Rule 505-3-.03, FOUNDATIONS OF READING, LITERACY, AND LANGUAGE (paragraph (3) (f)). by the International Literacy Association, 2017.
 This requirement may be met in a separate three (3) semester-hour course. - 1.
 Candidates use instructional approaches, materials, and an integrated, comprehensive, balanced curriculum to support student learning in reading and writing. - 2.
 Candidates use a variety of assessment tools and practices to plan and evaluate effective reading and writing instruction. - 3.
 Candidates create a literate environment that fosters reading and writing by integrating foundational knowledge, instructional practices, approaches and methods, curriculum materials, and the appropriate use of assessments. - (c) The program shall require the completion of a content concentration in social science, science, math, language arts, or reading. - 1.
 A content concentration shall consist of fifteen (15) semester hours of academic content that conforms with the requirements of the content concentrations for middle grades.
 (See GaPSC Rule 505-3-.19, MIDDLE GRADES EDUCATION PROGRAM). - 2.
-A course taken to meet the requirements of (b) (above) may be counted toward the fifteen semester hours required for the reading concentration. - 3.
-A course taken to meet the requirements of (b) (above) may be counted toward the fifteen semester hours required for the language arts concentration.
+A course One or more courses taken to meet the requirements of (b) (above) may be counted toward the fifteen semester hours required for the reading concentration. - 3.
+A course One or more courses taken to meet the requirements of (b) (above) may be counted toward the fifteen semester hours required for the language arts concentration.